Ayurveda for Hyperacidity

 - The food you eat must be cooked properly.

-- Take some advice from experts whether reducing weight can cure the problem of Hyperacidity.
+- Take some medical advice from experts on whether weight loss can cure the problem of Hyperacidity.

 - Chew each bite several times, then swallow before taking another bite.
 This helps your stomach digest food more easily and quickly.

-These small remedies can help to cure your disease but you need to make sure that, if all these things doesn’t work then you have to consult a doctor.
-Always consult your doctor before drinking any kind of medication, including vitamins.
-Keep in mind that your physician is in the best position to prescribe the right kind of treatment for your condition.
+These small home remedies can help to cure your disease but you need to make sure that, if all these things don’t work then you have to consult a doctor.
+Always consult your ayurvedic doctor before drinking any kind of medication, including vitamins.
+Keep in mind that your physician is in the best position to prescribe the right kind of Ayurveda treatment for your condition.

-Because indigestion is such a broad term, it’s helpful to give your doctor a precise idea of how you’re feeling.
+Because indigestion is such a broad term, it’s helpful to give your doctor a precise idea of how you’re feeling and reduce acid.
 Be specific about where in your belly you usually feel pain or bloating.